jaketae/jaketae.github.io/_posts/2020-06-02-dissecting-lstm.md

 (1) is nothing more than just the good old forward pass.
 We concatenate $h_{t - 1}$ and $x_t$, then multiply it with some weights, add a bias, and apply a sigmoid activation.
 At this point, you might be wondering why we use a sigmoid activation instead of something like ReLU.
 The reason behind this choice of activation function becomes apparent once we look at (4), which is how LSTM imitates forgetting.
 For now, we will only focus on the first term in (4).

-Recall that the output of a sigmoid activatiion is between 0 and 1.
+Recall that the output of a sigmoid activation is between 0 and 1.
 Say the output of applying a sigmoid activation results in some value that is very close to 0.
 In that case, calculating the Hadamard product will also result in a value of an entry very close to 0.
-Given the interpretation that $C_t$, also known as the cell state, is an artifical way of simulating long-term memory, we can see how having zeros is similar to forgetfulness: a zero entry effectively means that the network deemed a particular piece of information as obsolete and decided to forget it in favor of accepting new information.
+Given the interpretation that $C_t$, also known as the cell state, is an artificial way of simulating long-term memory, we can see how having zeros is similar to forgetfulness: a zero entry effectively means that the network deemed a particular piece of information as obsolete and decided to forget it in favor of accepting new information.
 In short, the sigmoid activation and the Hadamard product form the basis of LSTM's forget gate.
 By now, it should be apparent why we use sigmoid activations: instead of causing divergence with something like ReLU, we want to deliberately saturate and cause the network to produce some "vanishing" values.

 ## Updating Cell State